 As a musicologist, Dr. Caicedo is recognized as a leading expert in the study and performance of the Latin American & Iberian art song.

-She has published five books consider reference books in the field.
+She has published seven books consider reference in the field.

 Caicedo has published 8 CDs with mainly first-time recordings of Latin American & Iberian Art Songs in Spanish, Catalan, Portuguese, Quechua, and Nahuatl.